AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 Now that our service maintains an internal state and can provide a summary of that state to other services, all that's left is to provide a way for the service to mutate its state as it recieves actions.
-To do this, we just need to define a function that takes two parameters: ``type`` and ``payload``. ``Type`` identifies the event which allows the service to decide if it needs to respond. ``Payload`` provides the associated data for the event.
-For example, if an action means to indicate that a new recipe needs to be created, the type might be something like ``create_recipe`` and the payload service could represent the recipe's attributes.
-The service would respond by creating a new record.
+To do this, we just need to define a function known as the "action handler" that takes two parameters: ``type`` and ``payload``. ``Type`` identifies the event and  ``Payload`` provides the associated data.
+For example, if an action means to indicate that a new recipe needs to be created, the service can treat the payload as the recipe's attributes and create the new record (or another mutation) when appropriate:

 .. code-block:: python